Margaret Street Renovation

 Crafted with Care

-Espresso-stained shelves and a custom exhaust hood brought a brilliant, vintage-inspired depth reminiscent of older kitchens and the layout was fine-tuned to make daily life easier, with practical features like pull-out drawer for pots and pans, vertical racks for baking sheets and roll out storage throughout.
+Espresso-stained shelves and a custom exhaust hood brought a brilliant, vintage-inspired depth, reminiscent of older kitchens, and the layout was fine-tuned to make daily life easier, with practical features like pull-out drawers for pots and pans, vertical racks for baking sheets, and roll-out storage throughout.

 Like our home, our kitchen was a love letter to our families.